 That request was denied by Gauthier, who said it stood in the way of a defendant's constitutional right to look an accuser in the eyes.

 Woman jailed for giving booze to minors

-An Alpena woman who gave prescription drugs and alcohol to minors is head-ed for jail after accepting a plea agreement in court on Monday.
-Stacie Elswick was sennax pills, for which she has ary pins, for which she has a prescription.
+An Alpena woman who gave prescription drugs and alcohol to minors is headed for jail after accepting a plea agreement in court on Monday.